ldzbeta/DSA/Graphs/Shortest Path Alg.md

 }
 ```

-Path reconstruction: keep `parent[v] = u` when relaxing; backtrack from target.
+How it works:
+Take the vertex with the smallest distance, check all its neighbors, calculate the cost from the vertex, and update if smaller.
+Repeat until all vertices are processed.

 ---

 ## 2) Dijkstra using set (ordered set) 🟦

-- Use when you prefer decrease-key by erasing old pair.
+* Use when you prefer decrease-key by erasing old pair.
-- Complexity: similar, erases cost log V.
+* Complexity: similar, erases cost log V.
-- Stores `parent` easily.
+* Stores `parent` easily.

 Template:

 ```cpp
 vector<ll> dijkstra_set(int n, int src, const vector<vector<pair<int,ll>>> &adj) {
     vector<ll> dist(n, INF);